JJ Babu

 JJ Babu was a Thoroughbred gelding that excelled in the sport of eventing, under American rider Bruce Davidson.

-JJ Babu was purchased by Davidson as a yearling.
+JJ Babu was bred in Maryland.
+He was purchased by Davidson as a yearling.
 He was not only a good-looking horse, but was well-tempered.
 The gelding excelled in all three phases, which explains his success.

-Partnered for 15 years with Davidson, the horse not only won the team gold at the 1984 LA Olympics, but also the Rolex Kentucky Three Day in 1983.
+Partnered for 15 years with Davidson, the horse won the team gold at the 1984 Summer Olympics, but also the Rolex Kentucky Three Day in 1983.
 He competed at the advanced level for nine seasons, and started in 12 CCIs.

-JJ Babu was destroyed in April 1989 at the age of 15, after he fractured a pastern bone at the Fair Hill Horse Trials.
+Davidson described JJ Babu:"The world never saw a greater horse–he was great to look at, he had great manners, and he gave me 15 fabulous years...He was the ultimate event horse; everyone could ride him, even the children.
+He was a great friend and companion..."JJ Babu was destroyed in April 1989 at the age of 15, after he fractured a pastern bone at the Fair Hill Horse Trials.